serverlessworkflow/specification/specification.md

 "end": true
 ```

-In this case it's assumed that the `terminate` property has its default value of `false`, and the `produceEvents` and
+In this case it's assumed that the `terminate` property has its default value of `false`, and the `produceEvents`,
-`compensate` properties are not defined.
+`compensate`, and  `continueAs` properties are not defined.

 If the end definition is of type `object`, it has the following structure: